visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/Poincare_operator.rst

 Full
     This will analyze each fieldline’s geometry and attempt to reconstruct the cross sectional profile of the surface which the fieldline lies on.
-    Further, the analysis attempt to identify the topology of the surface.
+    Further, the analysis attempts to identify the topology of the surface.

 Maximum toroidal winding
     Limit the search of the toroidal winding to lower order values.
 Zero